 Researchers have discovered a way to grow human stem cells destined to become mature sperm in the future to provide fertility options for men who are diagnosed with cancer and are undergoing chemotherapy and radiation in childhood.
-The results are published today in Nature Communications from the team led by Sandra Roem, Ph.D., assistant professor of Cancer Biology at the Perelman School of Medicine at the University of Pennsylvania and co-leader of the Tumor Biology Program at the Abramson Cancer Center.
+The results are published today in Nature Communications from the team led by Sandra Roem, Ph.D., associate professor of cancer biology at the Medical School of the University of Pennsylvania Perelman and co-leader of the Tumor Biology Program at the Abramson Cancer Center .

 "For many years, researchers have tried to find ways to grow and expand those cells from testicular biopsies, given to young patients before their cancer treatment, but so far has not been consistently successful approach," - said Ray.